Free trade: Free trade in goods

 The Global Enabling Trade Report measures the factors, policies and services that facilitate the trade in goods across borders and to destinations.
 The index summarizes four sub-indexes, namely market access; border administration; transport and communications infrastructure; and business environment.
 As of 2016, the top 30 countries and areas were the following:

 Politics

 Academics, governments and interest groups debate the relative costs, benefits and beneficiaries of free trade.

-Arguments for protectionism fall into the economic category (trade hurts the economy or groups in the economy) or into the moral category (the effects of trade might help the economy, but have ill effects in other areas).
-A general argument against free trade is that it represents colonialism or imperialism in disguise.
+Arguments for protectionism fall into the economic category (trade hurts the economy or groups in the economy) or into the moral category (the effects of trade might help the economy but have ill effects in other areas).
+A general argument against free trade is that it represents neocolonialism in disguise.
 The moral category is wide, including concerns about: